Spirit River, Alberta

 Spirit River is a town in northern Alberta, Canada.
-It is approximately 78 km north of Grande Prairie and 7 km (4.3 mi) west of Rycroft at the junction of Highway 49 and Highway 731.
+It is approximately 78 km north of Grande Prairie and 7 km west of Rycroft at the junction of Highway 49 and Highway 731.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Spirit River had a population of 992 living in 445 of its 510 total private dwellings, a change of from its 2016 population of 995.
 With a land area of 3.11 km2, it had a population density of in 2021.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Spirit River recorded a population of 995 living in 442 of its 487 total private dwellings, a change from its 2011 population of 1,025.
 With a land area of 3.14 km2, it had a population density of in 2016.

 Economy

 The community is largely agricultural, being located in the fertile Peace Country.
 It also features an active oil and gas industry.